FIAC Paris Sector Lafayette Solo presentation with Chert, Berlin 21 – 25 October 2015

-Chert is delighted to be participating in this year ́s Lafayette – Fiac with a presentation of new works by Zora Mann.
-The show, titled Cosmophagy, comprises of a curtain closing off the entrance of the stand, which conceals 3 colorful paintings.
+Chert participated in the 2015 Lafayette – FIAC with a presentation of new works by Zora Mann.
+The show, titled Cosmophagy, comprises of a curtain barring the entrance of the stand, which conceals 3 colorful paintings.

-Mann is an atypical contemporary artist, her work being at the peripherals of craft-art and contemporary Western art, where ‘decoration’ is mainly consider non-art.
-Her point of view challenges a very true cultural paradox: what is for Western people meaningless ornamental creations, is for tribal cultures full of references, spirit, implications and allusions.
+Mann’s work exists in the peripherals of craft-art and contemporary Western art, where ‘decoration’ is mainly considered non-art.
+Her point of view speaks on a major cultural difference: what is for Western people meaningless ornamental creation, for non-Western cultures is full of references, spirit, implications and allusions.